YigitDemirag/spiking-colab/README.md

 A simple Colab notebook supporting the training of recurrent spiking neural networks (RSNN) on multi-devices (TPU, GPUs).
 On a single A100 GPU on Colab, it trains a small size RSNN (512 LIF neurons) on Spiking Heidelberg Digits dataset (SHD) under <50 seconds and achieves 76.3% accuracy.

+PS: Although it supports multi-devices, the network size and dataset are too small to overcome data transfer overhead of `pmap`.
+Therefore, for the default settings, prefer using single GPU.

 ```
 Epoch: 0/250 - Loss: 17.07 - Training acc: 5.96